postsharp/Metalama.Samples/examples/change-tracking/change-tracking-3/README.md

 If _both_ the `OnPropertyChanged` method and the `ISwitchableChangeTracking` interface are defined in the base type, we do not have to hook `OnPropertyChanged` because it is the responsibility of the base type.
-We rely on the outcome of the <xref:Metalama.Framework.Advising.IAdviceFactory.ImplementInterface*> method to know if `ISwitchableChangeTracking` was already implemented.
+We rely on the outcome of the <xref:Metalama.Framework.Advising.AdviserExtensions.ImplementInterface*> method to know if `ISwitchableChangeTracking` was already implemented.

 However, if the base type defines an `OnPropertyChanged` method but _no_ `ISwitchableChangeTracking` interface, we need to override the `OnPropertyChanged` method.
 It's only possible if the base method is `virtual`.
 Otherwise, we report an error.
-To override a base class method, we need to use <xref:Metalama.Framework.Advising.IAdviceFactory.IntroduceMethod*> instead of <xref:Metalama.Framework.Advising.IAdviceFactory.Override*>.
+To override a base class method, we need to use <xref:Metalama.Framework.Advising.AdviserExtensions.IntroduceMethod*> instead of <xref:Metalama.Framework.Advising.AdviserExtensions.Override*>.

 Finally, we also need to change the implementations of `IsTrackingChanges` and `OnChange` to call `OnPropertyChanged`.
 Let's see, for instance, `OnChange`: